pirelaurent/cytographDB/public/docs/customization.md

 2. **Place the file in**:
    `public/custom`

-> 📁 This folder is excluded from version control to protect user-specific code.
+> 📁 Remember : this folder is excluded from version control to protect user-specific code.

 ####  `.gitignore` Rule